-Can I get an attorney for free?
+Can I get a whistleblower lawyer for free?

 In the United States, many whistleblower lawyers work for a “contingency” fee.
 If the whistleblower loses his or her case, the whistleblower does not have to pay the attorney any money.
 But if the whistleblower wins the case, their attorney will generally obtain a contingency fee of between 30-40%.